 IMPORTANT: - If you require a Mac version please let us know via e-mail - email@example.com

 Disks of the show set to music (for clubs with a PRS licence only) and/or with manual advance for club showings, will be available for sale.

-- Entries may be submitted via the online entry form at www.photocompentries.net/?org=ShropshirePS or, if you wish by post on CD – in that case, please download the postal entry form for instructions and postal address.
+Entries may be submitted online or if you wish by post on CD – in that case, please download the postal entry form here for instructions and postal address.
 All final work must be submitted as digital files.

-- A maximum of 4 images for each section may be submitted as 1400 x 1050 JPEG files using the sRGB colour space profile.
+A maximum of four images for each section may be submitted as 1400 x 1050 JPEG files using the SRGB colour space profile.
 Images entered in one category must not be duplicated in another category.
 For example, a monochrome landscape image can be entered in either the monochrome or the landscape category but not both.

 A black and white work fitting from the very dark grey (black) to the very clear grey (white) is a monochrome work with the various shades of grey.
 A black and white work toned entirely in a single colour will remain a monochrome work able to stand in the black and white category; such a work can be reproduced in black and white in the catalogue of a salon under FIAP Patronage.
 On the other hand a black and white work modified by a partial toning or by the addition of one colour becomes a colour work (polychrome) to stand in the colour category; such a work requires colour reproduction in the catalogue of a salon under FIAP Patronage.

-- Any enquiries should be submitted by e-mail (email@example.com)
+Any enquiries should be submitted by e-mail to firstname.lastname@example.org

 Images not conforming to these requirements may not be shown to the selectors or included on the exhibition CD and the entry fee will not be refunded, although every effort will be made to contact the entrant for resubmission.